 The Sach Pass is located in Himachal Pradesh’s Chamba district, in the Pir-Panjal Himalayan range.
 The pass links the valleys of Pangi and Lahaul with the valley of Chamba.
-You can then either end your trek at the Sach Pass or continue on to the magnificent Pangi Valley, which is still Himachal’s most secluded section.
+You can then either end your trek at the Sach Pass or continue to Pangi Valley, which is still Himachal’s most secluded section.

 Best Time to Reach Sach Pass Trek

 The pass is available from June-July to mid-October, with September being the best month to visit.
 Regardless of the fact that finding snow in June is a boon, the streets may be in poor shape.
-In the district, July-August is the season of the massive storm, with huge chances of land-slides.
+In the district, July-August is the season of the massive storm, with huge chances of landslides.

 How to Reach Sach Pass Trek